 Are mattress toppers worth it? – These thick, removable material layers sit on top of the mattress and provide you with extra softness and support.
 If you’ve ever sunk into one before, you’ll know what we’re talking about.
 They’re delicious!

 Some people see them as a luxury.
 Others see them as a necessity.
 Let’s look at mattress toppers in a little more detail and answer the question of whether they’re worth it.

 What types of mattress topper can you buy?

 Mattress toppers come in various materials, such as wool, fleece, egg crate, and memory foam, this latter being a popular form of mattress topper and the type we sell at Bedstar.

 Wool and fleece mattress toppers tend to be more expensive, and egg crate ones don’t offer many luxuries.
-These contrast with memory foam mattress toppers, which offer a luxurious level of comfort and are also very affordable.
+These contrast with memory foam mattress toppers, which offer a luxurious comfort level and are also very affordable.